dangada7/openTabsManager/README.md

 ### how to use
 - Use "tab" and "shift + tab" to move between tabs.
 - Use "ctrl + shift + s" to open the tabs manger extension.
-- use "t" to add new tag.
+- Use "t" to add new tag.
+- On unfocused the extension will be closed.

 ### External library
 - bootstrap 3.3.6